mrz1836/go-api/README.md

 # go-api
-**go-api** is a simple example API with support for various implementations
+**go-api** is a simple example API with support for common implementations

 | | | | | | | |
 |-|-|-|-|-|-|-|